Table of Contents

 Juridical persons established according to special laws (including, e.g., the Educational Juridical Person as established under the Law on Schools or Law on Higher Educational Institutions), are expected to undertake certain specialized activities with more specific and detailed regulations than those contemplated for registered institutes or PBCs.
 Public universities and public research institutes also have been created using special laws.

 The new Civil Code repeals the Law on Associations and essentially replaces it with the provisions of Articles 210-302.
 In addition, the new Civil Code repeals the Law on Foundations in its essential parts, replacing it with the provisions in Articles 301-401.
 The new Civil Code also formally repeals the Law on PBCs so that no new PBCs may be established.
 However, PBCs established before 2014 shall continue to be governed by the provisions of the Law on PBCs after December 31, 2013.
 Articles 303-305 and 402-418 of the new Civil Code also introduce a new legal form called a registered institute – a legal form designed to replace PBCs.
-Those PBCs that do not transform into registered institutes (or some other legal form) will remain governed by the frozen Law on PBCs.
+Those PBCs that do not transform into registered institutes, foundations, or funds, will remain governed by the frozen Law on PBCs.
+The new Civil Code also abolishes Act No. 513/1991 Sb., the Code of Commerce, and several other basic laws and acts related to these.

 The Law on Commercial Corporations introduced the social co-operative as a new legal form.